To The Beach

 stilled myself, curled and plunged, plunged down as deep as I could, down to where the water again felt

-it, rolled into the cool silence, did a slow somersault and luxuriated in a dizzying sensation combined
+rolled into the cool silence, did a slow somersault and luxuriated in a dizzying sensation combined with the

-with the lushness of a liquidy soft chill streaming all around me.
-When I stopped I didn't quite know
+lushness of a liquidy soft chill streaming all around me.
+When I stopped I didn't quite know where or who

-how I was, up or down or sideways, and I felt a sudden spurt of panic and a keen desire to breathe – just
+or how I was, up or down or sideways or what, and I felt a sudden spurt of panic and a keen desire to breathe

-warmer and warmer all around me and then suddenly I was bursting through the skin of water, bursting, bursting
+felt it growing warmer and warmer all around me, and then suddenly I was bursting through the skin of water,

 ~ END ~